UoMResearchIT/r-shiny-course/content/goingfurther/graphs/_index.md

 ### Exercise

 Capture click data from the graph, by setting the `click=` option.
 Use `renderPrint()` in the server function, and `verbatimTextOuput()` in the UI to show the captured data.
 Having clicked on the graph and obtained click data, try selecting another year or continent.
 You will find that the click data disappears; as soon as the graph is redrawn the click event is invalidated (this is also the case if the graph is resized).
-We'll deal with this issue later
+We'll deal with this issue later.

 ### Solution

 [git:10_clickdata](https://github.com/UoMResearchIT/RSE18-shiny-workshop-materials/commit/0b5f38e58454f3a622c87681abfd6d3418fbb7ae)

-## Which points are close to the data
+## Which points are close to the data?

 You may have noticed that the click data contains the x and y coordinates of where we clicked.
 Shiny provides a function, `nearPoints(df, coordinfo)` which, given a tibble of input data and the clickdata returns a tibble the rows of data for points near the click (you can adjust the definition of "near" using the `threshold` option, and the maximum number of points returned using the `maxpoints` option)